 To investigate features to include or exclude, use the parallel coordinates plot.
 On the Classification Learner tab, in the Plots section, click Parallel Coordinates Plot.

 In the History list, click the model with the highest Accuracy score.
-To improve the model further, try changing naive Bayes settings.
+To improve the model further, try changing naive Bayes settings (if available).
 On the Classification Learner tab, in the Model Type section, click Advanced.
-The Advanced button is enabled only for kernel naive Bayes models.
+Recall that the Advanced button is enabled only for some models.
 Change a setting, then train the new model by clicking Train.

 Export the trained model to the workspace.
 On the Classification Learner tab, in the Export section, select Export Model > Export Model.
 See Export Classification Model to Predict New Data.